Wind power: Electric power cost and trends

 Wind power is capital intensive but has no fuel costs.
 The price of wind power is therefore much more stable than the volatile prices of fossil fuel sources.
 However, the estimated average cost per unit of electric power must incorporate the cost of construction of the turbine and transmission facilities, borrowed funds, return to investors (including the cost of risk), estimated annual production, and other components, averaged over the projected useful life of the equipment, which may be more than 20 years.
 Energy cost estimates are highly dependent on these assumptions so published cost figures can differ substantially.

-The presence of wind energy, even when subsidized, can reduce costs for consumers (€5 billion/yr in Germany) by reducing the marginal price, by minimizing the use of expensive peaking power plants.
+The presence of wind energy, even when subsidized, can reduce costs for consumers (€5 billion/yr in Germany) by reducing the marginal price and by minimizing the use of expensive peaking power plants.

 The cost has decreased as wind turbine technology has improved.
 There are now longer and lighter wind turbine blades, improvements in turbine performance, and increased power generation efficiency.
 Also, wind project capital expenditure costs and maintenance costs have continued to decline.

 In 2021, a Lazard study of unsubsidized electricity said that wind power levelized cost of electricity continues to fall but more slowly than before.
 The study estimated new wind-generated electricity cost from $26 to $50/MWh, compared to new gas power from $45 to $74/MWh.
 The median cost of fully deprecated existing coal power was $42/MWh, nuclear $29/MWh and gas $24/MWh.
 The study estimated offshore wind at around $83/MWh.
 Compound annual growth rate was 4% per year from 2016 to 2021, compared to 10% per year from 2009 to 2021.

+The value of wind power

+While the levelised costs of wind power may have reached that of traditional combustion based power technologies, the market value of the generated power is also lower due to the merit order effect, which implies that electricity market prices are lower in hours with substantial generation of variable renewable energy due to the low marginal costs of this technology.
+The effect has been identified in several European markets.
+For wind power plants exposed to electricity market pricing in markets with high penetration of variable renewable energy sources, profitability can be challenged.